duskopijetlovic/duskopijetlovic.github.io/_posts/2024-06-01-tex-latex-quick-start.md

 ## Optional: All-in-One Preamble

-All-in-one preamble that takes care of LuaLaTeX and XeLaTeX (based on [The Not-So Short Guide to LaTeX2e (Version 6.4, Mar 9, 2021) - Figure 2.1: All in one preamble that takes care of LuaLaTeX and XeLaTeX, page 24](https://mirrors.ctan.org/info/lshort/english/lshort.pdf)):
+All-in-one preamble that takes care of LuaLaTeX and XeLaTeX (based on [The Not-So Short Guide to LaTeX2e (Version 6.4, Mar 9, 2021) - Figure 2.1: All-in-one preamble that takes care of LuaLaTeX and XeLaTeX, page 24](https://mirrors.ctan.org/info/lshort/english/lshort.pdf)):

 ```
 \usepackage{iftex}